Bari Entry Requirements

 Recommended Vaccinations

-• Tick-borne encephalitis (rural Puglia in warm months)
+• Tick-borne encephalitis only for rural Puglia hikers in spring/summer

 Health Insurance